kalaikratos/FSD/MongoDB task/Readme.md

 ## I Executed 10 Questions in Command

-Here the commands i executed for each Questions separately:
+Here the commands  executed for each Questions separately:

 1. Find all the information about each products